SMPS Halogen lamps usually need transformers to work.

 where,

-- Uvst: This might stand for the voltage goal or setpoint that the SMPS is attempting to reach or sustain.
+- Uvst stand for the voltage goal or setpoint that the SMPS is attempting to reach or sustain.

-- t: This is probably a timing parameter or time constant in the circuit; it could have anything to do with the switching frequency or another aspect of the SMPS functioning.
+- t is probably a timing parameter or time constant in the circuit

-- deadtime: This is the SMPS switching cycles dead time.
+- deadtime is the SMPS switching cycles dead time.

-- t −2*deadtime / t: this word may indicate how the effective voltage, Vef fluctuates in relation to the switching cycle timing.
+- t −2*deadtime / t indicates how the effective voltage Vef fluctuates in relation to the switching cycle timing.

-- 0.5 0.5: The scaling factor to modify the effective voltage computation may include this coefficient.
+- 0.5 0.5 is the scaling factor to modify the effective voltage computation may include this coefficient.

 Transformer Tr1:

-The pulse transformer Tr1 is constructed on a ferrite core EE or EI obtained from computer switching power supplies, such as AT or ATX.
+The ferrite core EE or EI used in the construction of the pulse transformer Tr1 is obtained from computer switching power supply like AT or ATX.

 Transformation Ratio Calculation:

-To determine the transformation ratio, assuming an effective voltage of 107V at the primary for a 230V line input, the calculation is made:
+To determine the transformation ratio assuming an effective voltage of 107V at the primary for a 230V line input the calculation is made as follows:

 Transformation Ratio = 107V / 11.5V = 9.304